gabrieleteotino/bluish-capsule/content/post/2018-03-23-setup-docker-on-ovh-vps-server.md

 author: Gabriele Teotino
 tags: ["cloud", "linux", "debian", "security", "docker"]
 categories: ["devops"]
-draft: true
+draft: false
 ---

 I have a brand new VPS server from OVH with Debian Stretch.
 Let's configure it with some basic security and Docker.
 The server will be used as a test machine for my experiments.
 This machine is **not** for production.

 <!--more-->

-# Summary
-- Update
-- Secure root
-- Secure ssh

 ## Update

-Always check if new packages are available
+Check if new packages are available
 ```shell
 ssh root@54.37.1.1 -p 22
 apt update && apt upgrade -y